BrianHicks/brianthicks.com/content/post/sets-folds.md

     foldl (\_ count -> count + 1) 0
 ```

-Our combiner function here just ignores the value that's actually in the set, and instead just increments the accumulator value by one.
+Our combiner function ignores the value that's in the set, and instead increments the accumulator value.
-This is exactly what we were doing before, but now we can express it much more simply.
+This is exactly what we were doing before, but now we can express it much more tersely.

 Notice we're also doing this in point-free style!
 Since we're not providing all the arguments to `foldl`, it's curried into the function we want.
-We could also implement it like this:
+We could also implement `size` like this:

 ```elm
 size : Set comparable -> Int